mitchdshawn/interest_rate_forecaster/technical_document.md

 2. Use all documents
 3. Use a consistent pattern to pull a sub-selection for each month

 A manual process would be wastefully time consuming, and require frequent updates to specify what documents to use in the future.
-Using all the documents would be computationally inefficient, particularly given the fact that many communication PDF&#39;s hold no predictive value.
+Using all the documents would be computationally inefficient, particularly given the fact that many communications PDF&#39;s holds no predictive value.
 There may also be a problem with unbalanced data features, if some months have much less information that other months.

 A consistent pattern was settled on, using the PDF document for each month that has the largest file size.
 There are problems with this approach: